Equity – New Work for Equity Requirements

-Well, we recently got caught in another regulation change on our way to closing.
+We recently got caught in another regulation change on our way to closing.
 Are you aware that there are new work for equity requirements?
 Do you even know what that means?

 Then, the appraiser must look at it after the work is done to confirm the work and the value.
-Ugh.

 2. For any new construction, the sales contract has to list the work for equity work to be performed by the buyer so that a value can be assigned and confirmed.

 3. On the borrower’s side, guidelines state that “the borrower must demonstrate his/her ability to complete the work in a satisfactory manner.”
 Um, is that left up to someone’s interpretation?
-Ugh.

 4. “The lender must document the contributory value of the labor either through the appraiser’s estimate or a cost-estimating service.”
 What’s a cost-estimating service?
-Ugh.

-5. Here is what they list as the things that may not be included in work for equity: delayed work, clean up, debris removal and other “general maintenance”.
+5. Here is what they list as the things that may not be included in work for equity: delayed work, clean up, debris removal and other “general maintenance.”

 OK, a few problems with this sentence.
 Clean up may not be counted?
 Have they ever seen the way we buy some of these houses?
 We recently spent over $3000 at the dump for a house we bought just getting rid of the personal possessions left behind.
 Not great possessions, mind you, there were 52 tires in the house.
 But, nevertheless, “clean up”, in my bookkeeping, counts as an expense.

-And other “general maintenance”.
+And other “general maintenance.”
 Someones interpretation?
-Ugh.

 6. Cash back to borrower is not permitted in work for equity.
-Fair enough.
-Thanks for the warning.

 7. Compensation for work performed on other properties may not be allowed toward the property being purchased.
-I can live with that one.

 8. If the borrower furnishes funds and materials, the borrower must provide evidence of the source of funds and the market value of the materials.
 They must turn in all receipts to the lender.

-7. Don’t ask me how I know about the 90 day seasoning issue!
+Don’t ask me how I know about the 90 day seasoning issue!
 I am meeting with

 a lender this Friday who works with various Real Estate Investors in our